WasmerMC/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 🐛 Bug Report
+name: "\U0001F41B Bug Report"
-about: Use this temlate if you fount a bug.
+about: Use this if you fount a bug.
-title: "[Bug]"
+title: "\U0001F41B Bug Report"
 labels: bug
 assignees: ''

 ---

 **Describe the Bug**